Relative Vigor Index: Trading Strategies for the RVI Indicator

 Example of RVI chart

 As shown on the chart above, something happens when the RVI and signal line of the RVI indicator make a crossover.
 The red arrows show how the pair moves upwards when the two indicators cross over.
-The blue lines, instead, shows how the price moves lower when the two lines make a crossover.
+The blue lines, instead, show how the price moves lower when the two lines make a crossover.

 As you can see, not all crossovers lead to reversals.
 This is why you need to be very careful and use the indicator well and in combination with other indicators.